echox-js/echox/docs/introduction/what-is-echox.md

 **EchoX** is The 2kB lightweight reactive UI framework for declarative DOM manipulation, alternative to React, Vue and jQuery for small projects especially.

-The philosophy for EchoX is **UI = f(reactive, DOM)**, please keep reading to find out why!
+The philosophy for EchoX is **UI = f(DOM, reactive)**, please keep reading to find out why!
 Also, EchoX focus on simplicity, so there are only few [APIs](/introduction/api-index) for now!

 ## Building UI